 Legal 500 USA, Intellectual Property: Patents: litigation (full coverage)

-Where cases cannot be resolved short of trial, Chris tries them.
-Chris has tried patent cases in the country’s most active patent litigation venues, including the Eastern District of Texas, the Northern District of California, the Eastern District of Virginia, the International Trade Commission, and the Patent Trial and Appeal Board, serving as first chair in two of these trials.
+Where cases cannot be resolved short of trial, Christine tries them.
+She has tried patent cases in the country’s most active patent litigation venues, including the Eastern District of Texas, the Northern District of California, the Eastern District of Virginia, the International Trade Commission, and the Patent Trial and Appeal Board, serving as first chair in two of these trials.

 Experience